+'''

-► 1..65535 (216-1) (default setting: 161) Exception: Port 2222 is reserved for internal functions.
+► 1..65535 (2-1) (default setting: 161)

+Exception: Port 2222 is reserved for internal functions.

+'''
-To enable the SNMP agent to use the new port after a change, you proceed as follows:

-☐ Click the ✓ button.

-☐ Select in the Basic Settings > Load/Save dialog the active configuration profile.

-☐ Click the

-☐ Restart the device.
+□ Click the ✓ button. □ Select in the Basic Settings > Load/Save dialog the active configuration profile. □ Click the □ button to save the current settings. □ Restart the device.
+To enable the SNMP agent to use the new port after a change, you proceed as follows: ☐ Click the button to save the current settings. □ Click the ✓ button. ☐ Select in the Basic Settings > Load/Save dialog the active configuration profile. ☐ Restart the device. □ Click the button to save the current settings. ☐ Restart the device.